Disinvestment from Israel: Universities

 At universities the focus has largely been to pass resolutions supporting divestment in student government.
 Few campaigns have gone further than these resolutions in pressuring universities to agree to divest.
 Some student organizations support the broader Boycott, Divestment and Sanctions campaign on campus, often in cooperation with other progressive campus groups.

 On 17 March 2010, a UC Berkeley Student Senate resolution asked that the university divest itself of companies that conduct business with Israel, especially targeting General Electric and United Technologies which supplies arms and technology to Israel, but it was vetoed on 24 March by the Student Body President who called it "a symbolic attack on a specific community".
 In 2013, another UC Berkeley Student Senate resolution was passed as SB160, which proposed the university divest itself of companies complicit in Israel's abuse of human rights in Gaza.

 On February 8, 2015, the University of California Student Association passed a resolution calling on the UC Board of Regents to divest from companies violating Palestinian human rights in the West Bank and Gaza.
 The historic vote passed in an overwhelming majority of 9–1 with 6 abstentions.

 In May 2015, the Princeton graduate student community voted by a margin of 56%-39% (4.5% abstaining) in favor of a non-binding resolution to "divest from multinational corporations that maintain the infrastructure of the Israeli occupation of the West Bank, facilitate Israel's and Egypt's collective punishment of Palestinian civilians in the West Bank and Gaza Strip, or facilitate state repression against Palestinians by Israeli, Egyptian, and Palestinian Authority security forces, until these corporations cease such activities."

+Columbia University

+In October 2002, during the Second Intifada, the Columbia/Barnard Faculty Committee on Divestment released a petition for Columbia to divest from companies that it said manufacture arms for or sell arms to Israel, specifically Boeing, General Electric, Caterpillar, and Lockheed Martin, for a total withdrawal of $8,118,225 in investments.
+Rabbi Charles Sheer, director of the Columbia-Barnard chapter of Hillel, led a campaign in 2003 against the divestment proposal that gathered 33,000 signatures in support.
+The petition did not pass.

+On November 16, 2025, Columbia's Advisory Committee on Socially Responsible Investing (ACSRI) announced its rejection of three proposals from the 2024–2025 academic year to divest from Israel or companies that "engage in, profit from, or support Gross Violations of Human Rights and International Law, including war crimes".
+ACSRI criteria for consideration require what it calls "broad consensus within the University community".
+On February 29, 2024, ACSRI had rejected CUAD's December 2023 proposal to divest from Israel, which ACSRI said failed to reach broad consensus.
+The Columbia College student body passed a referendum in favor of divestment from Israel with 76.55% in support and a 40.26% voter participation rate.
+ACSRI said that Columbia College was but 1 of 17 schools and that the university community was not only current students but "all living alumni, faculty, and students".